Transferring from Primary School

 It would be appreciated if parents/carers could inform the appropriate head of School/College that their child will be leaving the school and where they will be moving to.
 It would be helpful if this could be done by letter.
 The student will then be issued with the relevant documentation to assist the transfer.

-We would also be grateful if parents/guardians could ensure that all school property (including locker keys) is returned before their child leaves.
+We would also be grateful if parents/carers could ensure that all school property (including locker keys) is returned before their child leaves.

 We will do all we can to support a child through their transition to their new school.